john32b/futureknightdx/readme.md

 ## Finally

 Future Knight DX version, programmed by me, John32B.
-You are free to use the code for whatever reason **but not the image and audio assets!**
+The code in this repo is free to use under the ISC license.

 **Things that could be done in a later iteration:**
 - New Graphics.
 The current style follows the Amstrad CPC double wide pixels.
 But this an easily be replaced with new art that is not double-pixel wide and has more colors or even has more animation frames.